sonalgoyal/crux/README.txt

 Instructions to build crux with Maven
 -----------------------------------
-A. Update hibernate.cfg.xml(crux/src/main/resources/ & crux/src/test/resources/) with your MySQL connection.url, connection.username and connection.password.
+A. Update hibernate.properties(crux/) with your MySQL host, port, dbname, testDbName, user and password.
-B. Update pom.xml and define db configurations(driver, url, username, password specified under properties section).
-C. Download struts2-fullhibernatecore-plugin-2.2.2-GA.jar from http://code.google.com/p/full-hibernate-plugin-for-struts2/downloads/detail?name=struts2-fullhibernatecore-plugin-2.2.2-GA.jar&can=2&q=
+B. Download struts2-fullhibernatecore-plugin-2.2.2-GA.jar from http://code.google.com/p/full-hibernate-plugin-for-struts2/downloads/detail?name=struts2-fullhibernatecore-plugin-2.2.2-GA.jar&can=2&q=
 	and add to your local repository by executing command given below. mvn install:install-file -DgroupId=com.google.code -DartifactId=struts2-fullhibernatecore-plugin -Dversion=2.2.2-GA -Dpackaging=jar
 	-Dfile=< path/to/struts2-fullhibernatecore-plugin-2.2.2-GA.jar >
-D. Crux can be built against HBase 0.90.3(default) or against HBase 0.92.1.
+C. Crux can be built against HBase 0.90.3(default) or against HBase 0.92.1.
 	Crux artifacts crux.war and crux.jar are created in crux/target/

 	To build and create war against 0.90.3: